RTMP vs RTSP: Key Differences and Use Cases

 Common Use Cases

-• RTSP is commonly used by surveillance systems like IP cameras because of its stand-out real-time streaming properties and low latency.
+- RTSP is commonly used by surveillance systems, such as IP cameras, due to its standout real-time streaming properties and low latency.

-• Another common use for RTSP is VOD or Video on Demand, which allows users to playback any previously recorded content.
+- Another common use for RTSP is VOD or Video on Demand, which allows users to play back previously recorded content.

-• Businesses integrate the RTSP protocol into their applications to allow employees to interact with media content easily.
+- Businesses integrate the RTSP protocol into their applications to enable employees to easily interact with media content.

 RTMP vs. RTSP: Key Differences